cljung/b2c-msal-spa/README.md

 * **Acquire API Read Access Silent** will acquire an access token that will be for a different audience and you will see the `aud` guid mathing the `B2C-API`.
 This is because this access token is intenden for the API (which we never deployed) and any resource validating a JWT token should check to see that the aud claim is for them.

+* **Call API Read** will call the REST API `/hello` method.
+In the APIs command window, you will see details of the call come through and thatyou are passing scope `Api.Read`.

+* **Call API Write** will call the REST API `/hello-write` method.
+In the APIs command window, you will see details of the call come through and thatyou are passing scope `Api.Write`.

+* **Call API Wrong** will call the REST API `/hello-write` method but with the scope `Api.Read` and the call will be rejected.